ZacharyWesterman/paisley/docs/walkthrough/commands.md

 ```

 ### Built-in commands
-For ease of use and consistency, there are 7 built-in commands that will always be the same regardless of what the target environment is.
+For ease of use and consistency, there are 6 built-in commands that will always be the same regardless of what the target environment is.

 - `time`: Returns a number representing the clock time.
 If in a game engine, this is the in-game time.
 If on PC, this is the same as `systime`.
 Arguments are ignored.
 - `systime`: Returns a number representing the system time (seconds since midnight).
 Arguments are ignored.
 - `sysdate`: Returns a numeric array containing the system day, month, and year (in that order).
 Arguments are ignored.
 - `print`: Prints any params to the 'print' or 'stdout' output.
-- `error`: Raises an exception with the line number, message, and stack info.
-If not caught, outputs the error and ends the program.
 - `sleep`: Pause script execution for the given amount of seconds.
 If the first argument is not a positive number, delay defaults to minimum value (0.02s).
 - `.`: No-op.
 Calculates the value of its arguments and discards the result.
 Returns null.